 Susanne Altvater, Ass.iur.

 Susanne Altvater has an interdisciplinary education.
-After she studied law at the University of Erlangen, Germany and the University of Cork, Ireland, with a strong focus on international and environmental law, she earned a diploma in landscape architecture and nature conservation at the FH Eberswalde, Germany, where she focused her interest on land use, tourism and landscape architecture.
-During her studies, she performed two half-year internships in the rainforest areas of Guatemala and Australia.
+After she studied law at the University of Erlangen (Germany) and the University of Cork (Ireland), with a strong focus on international and environmental law, she earned a diploma in landscape management and nature conservation at the HNEE Eberswalde (Germany).
+During these studies, she performed two half-year internships in the rainforest areas of Guatemala and Australia.
 Here she focused on the management of protected areas, traditional knowledge and alternative sources of income for indigenous populations.